Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 Subject: "Weekly Update — [Client Name] — [Date]"

-Body: AI-generated report + task list + metrics
+Body: AI-generated narrative + task list + metrics table

 MODULE 7: Google Sheets — Log metrics